Resting the starters: Effects on players, team and league

 The debate on whether or not it is effective to rest starters has not been resolved.
 Some analysts argue that it is good for the team by enabling the bodies of the players to be fresh, while others state it could make them more “rusty.”

 While resting starters may have the advantage of preventing injuries, it may deprive them of various statistics they are trying to accomplish, particularly season records.
 A number of "iron man" players also strive to start each game and will outright refuse to rest unless catastrophically injured and under medical orders not to play, in order to maintain their starting streak.

-In sports with a small number of games per season, such as gridiron football, there is also the debate about whether it is better for a team with a perfect record up to that point to rest players or to try for the perfect season.
+In sports with a small number of games per season, such as gridiron football, there is also the debate about whether it is better for a team with a perfect record up to that point to rest players or try for the perfect season.
 For example, the 2007 New England Patriots did not rest their starters and accomplished a perfect 16–0 regular season in a victory against the New York Giants (who also played their starters), but ultimately lost Super Bowl XLII to the same team.
 The 2009 Indianapolis Colts, after starting 14–0 and clinching home field advantage throughout the playoffs, rested their starters and lost the final two games.
 They made it to, but lost Super Bowl XLIV.

 The 2011 Green Bay Packers rested their starting quarterback Aaron Rodgers on the final game of the regular season, as they had already secured the #1 seed in the NFC playoffs.
 Combined with the bye week earned with that seed, it would be a total of 3 weeks before Rodgers would play in a game again.
 The Packers lost their subsequent Divisional game vs. the New York Giants, leading commentators to wonder if the extra time off had been a detriment to Rodgers, as several crucial passes were dropped by the Packers in the game.